-To begin the Pediatric Emergency Medicine Maintenance of Certification process, a physician must fulfill the following credential requirements.
+To begin the Pediatric Emergency Medicine subspecialty certification process, a physician must fulfill the following credential requirements.

 Applicants, candidates, and diplomates must hold a current, active, valid, unrestricted, and unqualified license to practice medicine in at least one jurisdiction in the United States, its territories, or Canada, and in each jurisdiction in which they practice.
 All licenses held by the applicants, candidates, and diplomates must continuously fulfill the above stated criteria.

-Obtain a Pediatric Emergency Medicine Subspecialty Recertification Application
+Obtain a Pediatric Emergency Medicine Subspecialty Certification Application

-Physicians applying for the Pediatric Emergency Medicine Maintenance of Certification Cognitive Expertise examination must complete the current year’s application form.
+Physicians applying for the Pediatric Emergency Medicine certification examination must complete the current year’s certification application form.
 The application form is available from the ABEM office.

-Complete the Pediatric Emergency Medicine Subspecialty Recertification Application
+Complete the Pediatric Emergency Medicine Subspecialty Certification Application

-Instructions for completing the Pediatric Emergency Medicine Maintenance of Certification application are included with the application.
+Instructions for completing the Pediatric Emergency Medicine certification application are included with the application.
 Falsification of any part of the application or the required documentation may result in revocation of any certificate issued or other appropriate sanctions as set forth in the application.

-Physicians with questions about the credential requirements or any portion of the Pediatric Emergency Medicine Maintenance of Certification application should call the ABEM office for clarification and assistance before submitting their applications.
+Physicians with questions about the credential requirements or any portion of the Pediatric Emergency Medicine certification application should call the ABEM office for clarification and assistance before submitting their applications.

 Submit the Application